MPPT charge controller calculator: Find the right solar charge controller for your system

 Enter the power rating (Wattage) of your solar panel(s).

-Enter the open-circuit voltage (Voc) rating of your solar panel(s).
+Enter the open-circuit voltage (Voc) rating (STC) of your solar panel(s).
 To find this value, refer to the nameplate on your solar panel(s).

 Select the nominal voltage of your battery bank.